Guide

 Key takeaways

-• Use B2B partnerships to reduce operational costs by 10-40% through shared resources, bulk purchasing power, equipment rental instead of purchase, and outsourcing specialised functions to expert providers.
+• B2B partnerships can reduce operational costs by 10-40% through shared resources, bulk purchasing, and outsourcing specialised functions to expert providers.

 Business-to-business definition

-B2B (business-to-business) refers to commercial transactions between two businesses, rather than between a business and individual consumers.
+Business-to-business (B2B) refers to commercial transactions between 2 businesses, rather than between a business and individual consumers.
+In a B2B arrangement, 1 company sells products, services, or expertise to another company that needs them to operate or grow.

-These partnerships help you focus on your core strengths while outsourcing other functions to experts.
-The result is greater efficiency and cost savings for your business.
+These partnerships help you focus on your core strengths while outsourcing other functions to specialists.
+The result is greater efficiency, lower costs, and more time to spend on what your business does best.

-Xero accounting software helps you manage finances efficiently, giving you more time to focus on core operations.
+Xero accounting software helps you manage your finances efficiently, giving you more time to focus on core operations and B2B partnerships.

 B2B vs B2C: what's the difference?

 B2B (business-to-business) companies sell to other businesses, while B2C (business-to-consumer) companies sell directly to individual customers.
-Understanding these differences helps you choose the right business model.
+Understanding these differences helps you choose the right business model for your company.

-• B2B: long-term partnerships with dedicated account management, which helps foster referrals, a key lead source, as 84% of B2B decision makers start their buying process this way
+• B2B: long-term partnerships with dedicated account management, which helps foster referrals; 84% of B2B decision-makers start their buying process through referrals.

-• B2B: ROI, efficiency, and business outcomes drive decisions
+• B2B: return on investment, efficiency, and business outcomes drive decisions.

-Here's how B2B and B2C differ in practice:
+Here's how B2B and B2C differ in a real-world context.

 • B2B example: Xero provides accounting software to businesses with features that help manage payroll and report on finances.
 The sales process includes demos, free trials, and ongoing support.

-• B2C example: Mint offers personal budgeting tools with a focus on simplicity and lifestyle benefits, not business outcomes.
+• B2C example: a personal budgeting app offers individual users simple tools focused on lifestyle benefits, not business outcomes.

 How the B2B model works